Next Generation Air Transportation System: Energy and Environment

-The FAA uses the Aviation Environmental Design Tool to assess the environmental impact of federal actions at airports as well as on air traffic, airspace, and aviation procedures.
+The FAA uses the Aviation Environmental Design Tool to assess the environmental effect of federal actions at airports as well as on air traffic, airspace, and aviation procedures.
 Along with other federal agencies and Transport Canada, the FAA funds the Aviation Sustainability Center, which is contributing to developing international aviation emission and noise standards.
 In 2016, the United States and 22 countries reached an agreement on a first-ever global aircraft carbon dioxide standard to encourage more fuel-efficient technologies to be integrated into aircraft designs.
 In 2020, the ICAO council adopted a new environmental measure of non-volatile particulate matter emissions.
 It replaces the 1970s-era "smoke number" — a figure that describes the visibility of emissions — with a much more accurate measure of emissions particles.

 Safety

 The FAA's safety program is guided by its Safety Management System — an agency-wide approach that directs the management of NextGen initiatives.
-NextGen capabilities' benefits must maintain safe operations in the National Airspace System (NAS), and the FAA has many processes to ensure that flying remains safe.
+NextGen capabilities must maintain safe operations in the National Airspace System (NAS), and the FAA has many processes to ensure that flying remains safe.

-The interconnected nature of NextGen presents complicated safety challenges that call for an integrated approach to safety risk management.
+The interconnected nature of NextGen presents complicated safety challenges that call for an integrated path to safety risk management.
 Integrated safety risk management explores safety risk from a NAS enterprise framework to identify potential safety gaps inherent in NextGen capabilities.
 It identifies safety issues by assessing risk across organizational, system, and program boundaries, and relies on FAA-wide collaboration to capture the most relevant safety information to assist in decision-making.

 Aviation watchdogs once measured safety by the number of accidents.
 Commercial aviation accidents eventually became so rare that the FAA began to measure potential precursors to accidents.
 Loss of a safe margin of separation between aircraft became the risk measure that the FAA tracked and reported.
 Proximity is a valid indicator, but is an incomplete picture and provides no insight into accidents' causal factors.
-System Safety Management is a NextGen portfolio of initiatives to develop and implement policies, processes, and analytical tools that the FAA and industry will use to ensure the safety of the NAS.
+System Safety Management is a NextGen portfolio of initiatives to develop and implement policies, processes, and analytical tools that the FAA and industry uses to ensure the safety of the NAS.
 The goal is to be certain that changes introduced with NextGen capabilities maintain or enhance safety while delivering capacity and efficiency benefits to NAS users.

-Improved risk analysis processes and new safety intelligence tools help safety analysts go beyond examining past accident data to detecting risk and implementing mitigation strategies for accident prevention.
-FAA resources such as the Hazard Identification, Risk Management, and Tracking tool; Aviation Safety Information Analysis and Sharing program; and Airport Surface Anomaly Investigation Capability tool provide the platform for improvements to the safety performance measurement infrastructure.
-They are part of the System Safety Management Transformation project that will enable safety analyses to determine how NAS-wide operational improvements will affect safety and evaluate potential safety risk mitigations.
-A few other resources in development are the Integrated Safety Assessment Model, Safety Information Toolkit for Analysis and Reporting, and Wake Vortex Safety System tool.
+Improved risk analysis processes and new safety intelligence tools help safety analysts go beyond examining past accident data to detecting risk and implementing strategies to prevent accidents.
+The System Safety Management Transformation program enables safety analyses to determine how NAS-wide operational improvements will affect safety and evaluate potential ways to reduce safety risk.
+It consists of three tools: Airport Surface Anomaly Investigation Capability, Integrated Safety Assessment Model, and Safety Information Toolkit for Analysis and Reporting.